Website based on LAMP or LEMP stack using Terraform

 - Fee for public DNS queries and DNS zones if using Yandex Cloud DNS (see Cloud DNS pricing).

-Create an infrastructure
+Create your infrastructure

 With Terraform